Great Western Cattle Trail: History

-Later, in order to commemorate the significance of the cattle-drive era, two markers were erected in the 1930s at Doan's.
-Doan's was seen as the last "stepping-off point" before entering Indian Territory that sold supplies, firearms & ammo, tobacco, provisions, Stetson hats, and anything else that would be required on the long trek.
-C.E.
-Doan had kept a meticulous record of the companies and trail bosses along with the number of cattle that crossed his path each year, allowing for numbers and history to be preserved, so a marker was fitting.
 In 2003 a new project was launched in order to place cement markers every six to ten miles along the trail, from the Rio Grande to Ogallala, Nebraska.
 Oklahoma set the first post south of the city at Altus.
 Texas placed its first marker at the Doan's adobe house during the 121st Doan's May Day Picnic of 2005, an event that had been held annually at the now-ghost town of Doans, north of Vernon.
 A barbecue lunch and T-shirts are available for purchase, and a king and queen are crowned at the event.
 One of the shirts for 2017 features a design by Harold Dow Bugbee, former curator of the Panhandle-Plains Historical Museum in Canyon, Texas, which depicts longhorns and a cowboy crossing the Red River at Doan's Crossing.
 There the postmaster Corwin F. Doan (1848-1929) also operated a store to supply the cowboys.
 Bugbee's sculpture is part of the 1931 Trail Drivers Monument at Doans.
 During the event, riders cross the river each year from Oklahoma and usually arrive just before noon.
 The adobe house, built in 1881, is the oldest in Wilbarger County, and is open for tours during the picnic.

-Markers were also placed in another major stopping point of the Great Western Cattle Trail, Seymour, Texas.
-One marker was erected in 1972 by the Seymour Historical Society, and four more have been added since.
-As a major supply center, Seymour was a popular campsite for cowboys, who also met Indians peacefully there.
-In part due to the Great Western Cattle Trail's traffic, Seymour was seen as an ideal place to host a cowboy reunion.
-Following the prompting of one Jeff Scott, a cowboy reunion was held there first in 1896 with 10,000 spectators.
-The following year, Native American chief Quanah Parker attended the Reunion, where he performed war dances with 300-500 of his braves.
-The tradition of the cowboy reunion still continues today, except that it is now called the Seymour Rodeo and Reunion, and occurs on the second weekend of each July.